 "The Hail Mary is a beautiful prayer and I find that it calms me..."

 Her success is inspiring and many wonder how she is able to remain at such a high level of athletic perfection while the world watches.
-The pressure at the Olympic games is enormous and has caused others to have nervous breakdowns.
+The pressure at the Olympic games is enormous and few can ever understand what the experience might be like.

-What is her secret to success?
+What is Ledecky’s secret to success?
 How does she remain calm and collected, knowing that everyone expects her to break another record?

 Ledecky was born and raised Catholic, attending Catholic schools all the way through high school.
 Her parents were supportive at an early age of her passion for swimming, encouraging her at the age of six to “just try to make it across the entire length of the pool without stopping.”
 It was her older brother who inspired Ledecky to start swimming, even though she wasn’t very good at it at the time.

 Along with her strong family life, Ledecky credits her education for providing many life lessons that have given her the balance she needed to be successful in the pool.
 In fact, after winning gold in London, Ledecky went first to visit the Immaculate Heart of Mary sisters in Maryland to thank them for all their support throughout the years.
-She intends to do the same after Rio.
+In 2016, she planned to do the same.
 This did not surprise the sisters at all, for they recognized her strong Catholic faith during her time at school.